devpatelio/SingleCell-Rnaseq/cancer-cell-master/README.md

 3. Divide By 0s:
-    Although this should never be the case thanks to error handling, check if your mitochondrial gene plot is at 0 and if the error is being throw in cell 7.
+    Although this should never be the case thanks to error handling, check if your mitochondrial gene plot is at 0 and if the error is being thrown in cell 7.
 If so, you must make sure that your Error Threshold Input is greater than 0.

     Otherwise, you must make an informed visual choice to determine the most effective way to filter